Getting Started

 • Signed up for a GitHub account.

-• Launched a Codespace directly on PPBDS/codespace-starter, completed the Getting Started tutorial from tutorial.helpers, and deleted the Codespace.
+• Used Start mode — a throwaway Codespace on PPBDS/codespace-starter — to complete the Getting Started and Introduction to R tutorials from tutorial.helpers, downloaded your answers, then deleted the Codespace.

 Let’s get started!